coders-school/multithreading/module4/01_thread_safe_queue.en.md

 ```
 <!-- .element: class="fragment fade-in" -->

-* <!-- .element: class="fragment fade-in" --> Busy waiting is a state in which the thread is constantly checking if a certain condition has been met
+* <!-- .element: class="fragment fade-in" --> Spinlock is a state in which the thread is repeatedly checking if a certain condition has been met
-* <!-- .element: class="fragment fade-in" --> Another name for this problem is spinlock
+* <!-- .element: class="fragment fade-in" --> Another name for this problem is "busy waiting"
-* <!-- .element: class="fragment fade-in" --> The problem is solved by the condition variable
+* <!-- .element: class="fragment fade-in" --> The problem can be solved by the condition variable

 <img data-src="img/aktywne_czekanie.png" alt="aktywne_czekanie" class="plain">
 <!-- .element: class="fragment fade-in" -->